entando/entando-docs/vuepress/docs/next/docs/reference/local-tips-and-tricks.md

 **A:** The most common cause of this is a networking problem.
 See the [Network issues](#network-issues) section below for details.
 If all else fails, reach out to the Entando team on Slack or in the Forums.

 ## Shared Servers
 We recommend using Multipass to quickly spin up an Ubuntu VM to host a local Kubernetes cluster for test purposes.
 A local environment is often useful, but most teams utilize a shared Kubernetes cluster.
-This shared cluster is managed by an operations team, and installed either on premise or with a cloud provider for full integration testing, CI/CD, DevOps, etc.
+This shared cluster is managed by an operations team, and installed either on-premise or with a cloud provider for full integration testing, CI/CD, DevOps, etc.

 ## Network Issues
 A local Entando 7 quickstart installation (e.g. what you get if you follow the [Getting Started](../../docs/getting-started/) guide) may use a set of local domain names to enable access to Entando services.
 Your IP address will vary, but may look something like this: